 Electric car owners would save money on repairs while driving on safer roads, Brown added.
 And halfway through Whitmer’s 10-year roads plan, a commission would consider alternatives to a fuel tax "given the increasing number of electric and alternative fuel vehicles," Brown said.

 Electric vehicles are a fast-growing segment of the auto industry, with domestic sales jumping 75 percent to 328,000 in 2017.
 In Michigan, the birthplace of the auto, only 4,100 electric vehicles are registered, according to the Secretary of State.

 Last year, Michigan had the nation’s 13th lowest market share of the vehicles — 0.59 percent of all vehicles sold in the state were electric, according to the tracking website EVAdoption.com.

 The transportation sector produced one-third of Michigan’s energy-related carbon dioxide emissions in 2016, the most recent data available from the U.S. Energy Information Administration.

 Last year, the U.N.
-Intergovernmental Panel on Climate Change — comprised of the world’s top scientists — said reaching a net of zero carbon dioxide emissions by 2050 could limit warming to 2.7 degrees Celsius and avoid some of the most severe consequences of warming.
+Intergovernmental Panel on Climate Change — comprised of the world’s top scientists — said reaching a net of zero carbon dioxide emissions by 2050 could limit warming to 2.7 degrees Fahrenheit and avoid some of the most severe consequences of warming.

 Whitmer has enrolled Michigan into the U.S. Climate Alliance, a group 20 states that have pledged to shrink carbon footprints.
 Michigan’s aim is to cut emissions by 26 to 28 percent of 2005 levels by 2025.